Starkey International Institute for Household Management

-The Starkey International Institute for Household Management, commonly known as Starkey and nicknamed Butler Boot Camp, is a vocational school for Household Manager butlers founded in 1990 by Mary Louise Starkey and based in a Georgian-style mansion in Denver, Colorado, United States.
+The Starkey International Institute for Household Management, commonly known as Starkey and nicknamed Butler Boot Camp, was a vocational school for Household Manager butlers founded in 1990 by Mary Louise Starkey and based in a Georgian-style mansion in Denver, Colorado, United States.
+The school was closed in 2018.

-Training costs upwards of $13,000, and involves three main programs related to the Private Service position a Household Management program (eight weeks long), an Estate Management program (four weeks long), and a Service Management System program (one week long and also offered via correspondence) The school graduates over 60 trainees a year.
+Training cost upwards of $13,000, and involved three main programs related to the Private Service position a Household Management program (eight weeks long), an Estate Management program (four weeks long), and a Service Management System program (one week long and also offered via correspondence).
+The school graduated over 60 trainees a year.
 As of 1999, the school had planned a satellite school in the Washington, D.C. area.

-Members of the US military report most of the enlisted aides serving US Generals and Admirals have been trained by Starkey.
-It trains them to understand international protocol for entertaining visiting dignitaries, cooking skills, and understanding overall household service management.
-Among the school's regulations are a ban on the use of given names and the wearing of a uniform.
-The school prefers the term "household manager" or "butler".
-Most students come from a background in a related field.
+Members of the US military report most of the enlisted aides serving US Generals and Admirals were trained by Starkey.
+They were trained to understand international protocol for entertaining visiting dignitaries, cooking skills, and understanding overall household service management.
+Among the school's regulations were a ban on the use of given names and the wearing of a uniform.
+The school preferred the term "household manager" or "butler".
+Most students came from a background in a related field.